kanchantewary/learn-gcp/notes/networking.md

 - GCP advantages
   -
-- VPC
+- VPC (Virtual Private Cloud) - a /*global private isolated virtual*/ network partition, that provides managed network functionality.
+VPC is a global resource.
+There can be multiple (upto 5) VPCs under a GCP project (/*one is created by default*/).
   - complete range of managed networking mechanisms e.g. granular ip address ranges, routes, firewalls, VPN, cloud router
-  - shared VPC
+  - shared VPC - a VPC shared across multiple projects
   - VPC Peering
 - load balancing
 - DNS - translates requests from domain names to IPv4 or IPv6 ip addresses